Sucker Punch (play): Characters and cast

-Premiere
+Production history

+Original run

-The play, staged in 2010 at the Royal Court's Jerwood Theatre Downstairs in London, was directed by Sacha Wares.
+The original production, staged in 2010 at the Royal Court's Jerwood Theatre Downstairs in London, was directed by Sacha Wares.
 It received positive reviews with particular attention drawn to the young star Daniel Kaluuya who won both the 2010 Critics Circle and Evening Standard Award for Outstanding Newcomer.
 The play also starred Anthony Welsh, Gary Beadle, Nigel Lindsay, Trevor Laird, Jason Maza and Sarah Ridgeway.
 The play's set, where the downstairs theatre was converted into a boxing ring, was designed by Miriam Buether who won the Evening Standard Award 2010 for Best Designer.
 Leon Baugh's choreography for the play won him the Olivier Award for Best Theatre Choreographer.

+US productions (2012-2019)

+Sucker Punch had its US premier at Studio Theater in Washington DC, with performances from 19 February to 8 April 2012.
+Three years later, the play was staged at Victory Gardens Theater in Chicago, running from 18 September to 18 October 2015.
+In 2019, the play was premiered in West Hollywood, California in a production by Coeurage Theatre Company, running from 4 to 23 June.

+UK tour (2023)

+A touring production of Sucker Punch took place in 2023, taking the play to nine regional theatres who were partner of the National Theatre.
+During the tour, the play was performed at: